Empowering Youth and Families

 Safety Education grant and SAMHSA

-Weekly session meetings will be held virtually via Zoom
+Weekly session meetings will be held virtually via Zoom and weekly FREE pick up meals will be provided for each family who participates in the program.

 N.C.
 Cooperative Extension and NC State University is excited, once again, to be able to offer the invaluable Empowering Youth and Families Program in Nash County.
 This FREE program is comprised of 4 core elements which provide intensive relationship and communication education for families with a focus on providing research-based information about the impact and statistics related to opioid misuse specifically to help youth and families make informed health decisions.
 A few statistics: